kellyjonbrazil/jc/docs/parsers/arp.md

 Usage:

-    specify --arp as the first argument if the piped input is coming from arp
+    specify --arp as the first argument if the piped input is coming from:

+    arp
+      or
+    arp -a

 Compatibility: